Nixtla/nixtlar/README.md

 You don’t need to validate the token every time you set it up, only when you want to ensure its validity.

-`nixtlaR provides` an easy-to-use function to call the TimeGPT API.
+`nixtlar provides` an easy-to-use function to call the TimeGPT API.
 It works with both [tsibbles](https://tsibble.tidyverts.org/) and base R data frames.